Time Management Statistics (2026 Edition)

 - Better mental health — being in charge of your schedule boosts your self-image and reduces stress.

-- Improved productivity and focus — Showing up on time, meeting deadlines, and being efficient at work help you earn the respect of others.
+- Improved productivity and focus — showing up on time, meeting deadlines, and being efficient at work help you earn the respect of others.

 - Healthier work-life balance — time organization skills allow you to set boundaries between your work and personal life.